rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ## Configure `snmpd`

 _SNMP_ stands for "Simple Network Management Protocol" and is in use by many monitoring programs for pulling data.
-In version 2, used here, it requires a "community string" which is specific for your environment.
+Version 2, used here, requires a "community string" which is specific to your environment.

 Assign this "community string" to your network devices you want to monitor, so that `snmpd` (the "d" here stands for the daemon) will be able to find it.
-If your network has been in place for some time, you might already have a "community string" in use.
+You might already have a "community string" in use if your network is not new.

 Copy the `snmpd.conf` file from LibreNMS: